10/30/2024

 Operator

-And our final question today comes from Matt.
+And our final question today comes from Matt Mixick with Barclays.
 Please go ahead.

 speaker

-Hi, thanks for getting me in.
-So I wanted to, I know we've covered a bunch of questions around 2025 and around the portfolio, but maybe if you could just talk a little bit about the puts and takes to the P&L. Depending on which direction you decide to go, understanding that's a hypothetical based on the results in November and the safety results in the first quarter, where's the puts and takes in terms of moving forward with investment, maybe slowing or headlining investment and reassessing on OSA and or on DTD?
+Hey, thanks for getting me in.
+I wanted to, I know we've covered a bunch of questions around 2025 and around the portfolio, but maybe if you could just talk a little bit about the puts and takes to the P&L. depending on which direction you decide to go, understanding that's a hypothetical based on the results in November and the safety results in the first quarter, where is the puts and takes in terms of moving forward with investment, maybe slowing or sidelining investment and reassessing on OSA and or on DTD?
 Thanks.

 speaker

 Thanks for your question, Matt.
-Right, so the big investments that you're probably thinking about are related to DTD and OSA.
-The way, as Lad said, we're going to continue to run the program sort of at its bare minimum in terms of investments.
+Right, so, you know, the big investments that you're probably thinking about are related to DTD and OSA.
+The way, as Ladd said, you know, we're going to continue to run the program sort of at its bare minimum in terms of investments.
 Up until the point we get the positive signal from CMS.
-So that's the gate in terms of expanding our investments in commercializing the assets.
-On the OSA front, we have to, obviously the gating item here is the PMA submission and approval from the FDA.
+So, that's the gate in terms of expanding our investments in commercializing the asset.
+On the OSA front, we have to, obviously, the gating item here is the PMA submission and approval from the FDA.
 If positive, that gives us an opportunity to think about commercializing the asset.
 Again, we have lots of options in how we go to market with this asset.
-So we can choose to commercialize it ourselves.
-We can choose to partner it or other options.
-So we're trying to create as much optionality as we can to create value.
+So, we can choose to commercialize it ourselves.
+We can choose to partner.
+So, we're trying to create as much optionality as we can to create value.

 speaker

 Sure.
-And just to put numbers around those, the baseline minimum investment level for DTD is kind of aware now.
-And just to remind us maybe where the spend is up until decision point on on OSA, roughly.
+And just to put numbers around those, the baseline minimum investment level for DTD is kind of at where now?
+And just remind us maybe where the spend is up until decision point on OSA, roughly.

 speaker

-Yeah, we're at this point, as we said in last order's call, we were thinking about $10 million in 2025.
+Yeah.
+At this point, as we said in last quarter's call, we were thinking about $10 million in 2025.

 speaker